calaldees/TeachProgramming/book/networks.md

 * Reading and writing files
 * Sending a message over a network (UDP/TCP)
-(The unix creators cottoned on to this.
+(The unix creators identified this in the design of `POSIX`. files and network are the same thing.
 Everything is a stream.)

 Why is this a revelation?